zuckung/endless-sky-plugins/README.md

 <br>

-There are 13 different oranisms, 3 superheavy-sized, 4 heavy-sized, 6 medium-sized.
+There are 14 different organisms, 1 titan-sized, 3 superheavy-sized, 4 heavy-sized, 6 medium-sized.
 They are coming in fleet sized from 1 to 5 and aren't capturable/plunderable.
-There are 4 Hive planets around the galaxy, with increased spawn rates.
+There are 4 Hive planets around the galaxy, with increased spawn rates and a "queen".
 Uninhabited systems have a higher spawn chance than inhabited systems.<br>

 <br>